 The primary purpose of this exhibition is to showcase the final products of Science-Art Residency Project, carried out by Science Walden that conducts fusion research for a new ecosystem, including circulation.
 The artists stayed at the Science Cabin for a month, starting November and carried out art projects under the theme that live up to the value and vision of Science Walden.

-One eye-catching creation is by Wongil Jeon.
-This unique blend of dirt and gold creates an atmosphere like ‘Dream Journey to the Peach Blossom Land‘ by An Gyeon.
+One eye-catching creation is by Artist Wongil Jeon, as he reinterpreted the iconic ‘Dream Journey to the Peach Blossom Land‘ masterpiece by An Gyeon, with a unique blend of dirt and gold.
 The best of it is the stains of this work were made of his feces, derived from the coffee and food he had, while residing in Science Cabin.

 “I tried to express the value of Science Walden project, which creates new value by recycling feces in a new way,” says Jeon.
 “This creation was made in an attempt to find values from things that are thrown away everyday and extend the value.”